 The audit committee is responsible for the selection of our company's independent registered public accounting firm and assists our board of directors in its oversight of the integrity of our financial statements, our compliance with legal and regulatory requirements, our independent registered public accounting firm's performance, qualifications and independence, and the performance of our internal audit function.
 The committee meets regularly with management and our independent registered public accounting firm to discuss the annual audit of our financial statements, the quarterly reviews of our financial statements and our quarterly and annual earnings disclosures.
-The current members of the audit committee are Mr. Leonard (chairman), Dr. Albertine, Mr. McKone and Dr. Tully and their committee report is included in this proxy statement under the heading "Audit Committee Report."
+The current members of the audit committee are Mr. Leonard (chairman), Dr. Albertine and Dr. Tully and their committee report is included in this proxy statement under the heading "Audit Committee Report."
 Mr. Leonard has been designated by our board of directors as its "audit committee financial expert" (as defined in Item 407(d)(5) of Regulation S-K under the Exchange Act).

 The compensation committee reviews the performance and determines the compensation of the chief executive officer and other officers of our company, administers executive compensation, incentive compensation and incentive programs and policies, and reviews and assesses management succession planning.
-The current members of the compensation committee are Dr. Albertine (chairman), Mr. Leonard and Mr. McKone.
+The current members of the compensation committee are Dr. Albertine (chairman), Mr. Leonard and Dr. Tully.
+See "Compensation Disclosure and Analysis" below for information regarding the compensation committee's processes and procedures for the consideration and determination of executive compensation.

 The nominating and corporate governance committee identifies and recommends to our board of directors qualified candidates for nomination as directors, develops and monitors our company's corporate governance principles and evaluates our board's performance.
-The current members of the nominating and corporate governance committee are Mr. McKone (chairman), Dr. Albertine and Dr. Tully.
+The current members of the nominating and corporate governance committee are Dr. Tully (chairman) and Dr. Albertine.